The best places to travel in June

 updated 30.07.2024

 Not sure where to take a June vacation?
 Keep reading.
-From being wowed by wildlife in Wales, Borneo and Uganda, to unforgettable beach breaks in Bermuda, Greece, Florida and beyond, here we present the best places to travel in June, along with recommended places to stay.
+From being wowed by wildlife in Wales, Borneo and Uganda, to unforgettable beach getaways in Bermuda, Greece, Florida and beyond, here we present the best places to travel in June, along with recommended places to stay.

 Riomaggiore, Cinque Terre, Italy © Shutterstock